-The AIA for New Cuyama Airport is divided into two subareas, Review Area 1 and Review Area 2.
-Review Area 1 consists of the compilation of the safety zones for the Airport.
-Review Area 2 consists of the airspace protection layer for the Airport.
-The outer most layer of all of the compatibility factors combined is the AIA for the Airport.
+The AIA for Santa Barbara Municipal Airport is divided into two subareas, Review Area 1 and Review Area 2.
+Review Area 1 consists of the compilation of the safety zones and noise contours for each Airport.
+Review Area 2 consists of the overflight and airspace protection layer for each Airport.
+The outer most layer of all of the four compatibility factors combined is the AIA for the Airport.